Chilling conversation: Daughter lay bleeding in bed as attacker chatted calmly to her mum

 Crown prosecutor Steve Manning said that what became particularly aggravating was that afterwards Wilkinson took the victim to her home and placed her in bed, ignoring the presence in the house of the woman's mother who was in a room next-door.

-Even in speaking with the mother he made no mention of the victim, and made no attempt to get her help, which was not given until after the mother found the woman in the bed the following afternoon.
+Even in speaking with the mother he made no mention of the victim a few hours later, and made no attempt to get her help, which was not given until after the mother found the woman in the bed the following afternoon.

-On bail after being charged, Wilkinson breach the conditions by contacting the victim, and then in remanded custody rang her from jail in attempt to manipulate her and dissuade her from giving evidence.
+On bail after being charged, Wilkinson breached the conditions by contacting the victim, and then in remanded custody rang her from jail in attempt to manipulate her and dissuade her from giving evidence.

 Her evidence at the trial was given in the form of a recorded evidential interview with police after her treatment for her injuries.